rjohnsen/hhc-2025/content/act3/schrodingers-scope/_index.md

 ![A diploma](/images/act3/act3-schrodinger-15.png)

+Clear scope definition is a control, not a limitation, in effective penetration testing.

-## Kevin McFarland mission debrief
+## Kevin McFarland closing words

+After solving, Kevin says:

 > Well done - you’ve shown the wisdom to stay within scope, uncover what mattered, and respecting other testing boundaries.
 >